 - Anime Theme Song: Pure Stone by Risa Yuki.

 - Applied Phlebotinum: Zillium, the substance powering the main character's guns, of unknown origin, incredibly powerful and impossible to analyze.
 During the Grand Finale the protagonist trio discovers that, much like the Mazinpower, the Getter Rays, the Ide energy or the Spiral power-, it is sentient.

 - Beach Episode: Episode Ten.

 - Cleavage Window: Apple's outfit sports a very prominent one.
-It would actually be Absolute Cleavage if not for the tiny strap it uses as a collar.
+It would actually be a Navel-Deep Neckline if not for the tiny strap it uses as a collar.

 - Cool Bike: the White Knights use cool futuristic bikes to travel to other places.

 - Dub Name Change: In Spain, Zillion was renamed to Zillion, el Caballero Blanco (Zillion, the White Knight).
 J. J. was renamed Jaime.

 - Dying Moment of Awesome: The villains unexpectedly got some good ones: The Dragon died standing up during his last duel with J.J.; and The Queen, after seeing that the eggs had been relocated to a safe place, and therefore the children would hatch and live on, cried in relief and let herself die at last, also standing up.

 - The '80s

 - '80s Hair: The hairstyles and wardrobe of the characters reflects that the series was made in the eighties, in spite of being set in the future.

-- Exty Years from Now: The anime was made in the year 1987.
+- Exty Years from Publication: The anime was made in the year 1987.
 The story begins, as one can guess, in the year 2387.

 - Grand Finale: The last episodes, when the Noza throw a brutal final attack, and the three heroes travel at space to carry the fight to the Noza base itself and end the war once for all.